WebAssembly/design/BinaryEncoding.md

 The sequence of `function_names` assigns names to the corresponding [function index](Modules.md#function-index-space).
 (Note: this assigns names to both imported and module-defined functions.)
-The count may be greater or less than the actual number of functions.
+The count may differ from the actual number of functions.

 #### Function names